joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 To use these awesome _superpowers_:

-1. Create a folder with your first name in the [`hosted` directory][hosted-folder] in lowercase (e.g. `john`).
+1. Create a folder with your first name in the [`hosted` directory][hosted-folder] in lowercase (e.g. `jane`).
 This way we can re-organize the repository without breaking any external links
 1. Place your deliverable folder inside of your personal `hosted` directory
    - Sketch specs created with the [Sketch Measure Plugin][sketch-measure]: append `-spec-previews` to the name of the export folder
    - Framer prototypes: if you intend to share them, just move the `*.framer` folder to your personal `hosted` directory